knglumt/CodeAssessment/README.md

 - Export assessment results to a CSV file using the "Export CSV" button.
 - Send assessment details via email using the "Send Mails" button.
 - Use the tree view to navigate assessment comments and apply grades.
-- Insert grades and feedback at specific positions in the code.
+- Modify grades and feedback by double-clicking on `ASSESSMENT` or `@grade` phrases.

 ## Contributing